 Self-directed investors who own small companies (ten employees or less) often compare the benefits of a Solo 401(k) with those of a SEP IRA.
 Both plans offer a distinct suite of benefits that can promote the retirement success of self-employed investors.

 The end of the year can be hectic with gifts to buy, parties to plan, and considerations for your self-directed retirement account.
 You may think you have more on your plate than you actually do, so let’s review some end-of-year circumstances that you may need to address and others that can wait until 2019.

 When navigating the world of self-directed investing, one of the most important things to understand are the rules governing how you may fund your account.
 Overfunding your account can get you in trouble with the IRS and incur tax penalties.
 Underfunding your account can result in missed opportunities and overlooked tax advantages.

-Tax-advantaged individual retirement plans offer opportunities for long-term financial success, so it’s beneficial to know the full scope of potential taxation within your IRA or 401(k).
 In many cases, taxes won’t apply unless distributed cash or assets are included with annual income, but there’s an occasional misconception that distributions are the only taxable events inherent to self-directed retirement.